beginning of content

 Early treatment can stop or even cure tooth decay.

-Mild tooth decay can be treated by a dental practitioner.
-They will apply a fluoride paste or varnish.
+Tooth decay that has not made a hole or cavity can be treated by a dental professional.
+They will put fluoride paste or varnish on your teeth.
 You also need to take preventive steps such as:

-This will stop the early decay from progressing into a hole.
+This will stop the early decay from becoming a cavity or hole.

 You might need a filling to restore your tooth structure.

-To help protect and care for the health of your teeth and gums the Australian Dental Association recommends:
+You can help protect and care for the health of your teeth and gums.
+The Australian Dental Association recommends:

-This allows a layer of toothpaste to stay on the surface of your teeth, providing longer protection.
+This allows a layer of toothpaste to stay on the surface of your teeth.
+It will give your teeth protection for a longer time.

-Most Australian tap water has fluoride added to help protect and strengthen teeth.
+Most Australian tap water has fluoride added.
+This helps protect and strengthen teeth.

-It’s also a good idea to limit the amount of sweet foods and sugary drinks in your diet.
-Eat these only occasionally and preferably with meals.
+It's also a good idea not to have too many sweet foods and sugary drinks in your diet.
+If you do have sugary food and drinks, it's best to have them with meals.

-Your dental practitioner may recommend that you have a sealant (special layer) applied to the grooves in healthy teeth.
-This helps to prevent tooth decay.
+Your dental professional may recommend that you have a sealant (special layer) put on your teeth.
+This sealant is put on the grooves in healthy teeth.
+It can be hard to clean the grooves on your teeth properly.
+The sealant helps to prevent tooth decay in teeth with lots of grooves.

 How can I prevent tooth decay in my child?

-Children's teeth have softer and thinner enamel, so they decay more easily than adult teeth.
+Children's teeth have softer and thinner enamel.
+Their teeth decay more easily than adult teeth.

 If you have young children, you can care for their teeth by: